John E. Connelly

 John Edward Connelly (August 12, 1925 – May 16, 2009) was an American entrepreneur.
 He founded the Gateway Clipper Fleet in Pittsburgh, Pennsylvania, pioneered riverboat casino gambling along the Mississippi River via his President Casinos empire and founded a fleet of ships operating out of Chelsea Piers in New York City.
 He was a member of the Democratic Party.

 Early life

-Connelly was born on August 15, 1926, in Pittsburgh, Pennsylvania.
-His parents died when he was 16.
-He was a coal miner and edited a newspaper at Sharpsburg, Pennsylvania.
-In the 1940s he was a Congressional assistant for Congressman Harry J. Davenport.
+Connelly was born on August 12, 1925, in Pittsburgh, Pennsylvania, according to some sources.
+His obituary stated simply that he was born in 1925.

 Pittsburgh businesses

 Incentive marketing

 In the early 1950s, he founded J. Edward Connelly in Pittsburgh, which pioneered the concept of incentive marketing, or giving away products at banks and supermarkets in order to attract business.
 He was called the father of the practice and was called to testify before Congress after merchants complained it was an unfair practice.

 Gateway Clipper

 While being treasurer of the Allegheny County Sanitary Authority which was cleaning up Pittsburgh rivers he came up with the concept of starting excursion boats to show that the rivers around Pittsburgh had been cleaned up.
 In 1958 he started the Gateway Clipper Fleet.

 He acquired the Sheraton Hotel at Station Square in 1981.

 In 1971, he was the Democratic nominee in a race to replace Representative Robert Corbett who had died in office.
 He lost to John Heinz.